morpho-org/vault-v2-reallocation-bot/README.md

 1. Update the `StrategyName` type in `apps/config/src/types.ts` by adding your strategy name to it.
 2. Update the `createStrategy` function in `apps/client/src/strategies/factory.ts` to include your strategy.
+3. Update the exports in `apps/client/src/strategies/index.ts` to include your strategy.

 Additionally: